 Janet Hadvill claims to be a certified nutritionist with 18 years of experience in a clinical setting.

-Clinical nutritionists are different from registered dietitians (RDs).
+Clinical nutritionists are different than registered dietitians (RDs).
 Registered dietitians must meet strict requirements to practice as RDs, including proving their credentials via the Commission on Dietetic Registration.